-* See each State’s Top 100 best-selling models by clicking on the title *
+* See each State’s Top 10 best-selling brands and Top 50 models by clicking on the title *

 New South Wales (Sydney)

 With stable sales (-0.1%), New South Wales remains the largest Australian state in terms of volume at 397.273.
 The brands ranking is very close to the national order with the Top 5 identical: Toyota (+3.1%), followed by Mazda (-5.2%), Hyundai (-5.1%), Holden (-15.3%) and Ford (-1.8%).
 Mitsubishi (+10.5%) is above Volkswagen (+3.2%) while Kia (+34.3%) is above Subaru (+8.3%) and Nissan (-13%).
 Model-wise, after four consecutive years of Toyota Corolla reign, the NSW charts is dominated by a pickup for the first time: the Toyota Hilux indeed signs its very first win here thanks to deliveries up 13% whereas the Corolla is down 8% to #2.
 The Ford Ranger is up 22% and two spots to #3, overtaking the Mazda3 (-11%) and Hyundai i30 (-27%).
 As it is the case nationally, the Mazda CX-5 is the #1 SUV in NSW at #6 (+2 on 2016) with the VW Golf (-5%) remaining at #7.